We may earn income from links in this post. Please read this Disclosure for details.

 Puerto Escondido Food Tours

 - Local expert Gina Machorro offers a food walking tour of Puerto Escondido.
 It begins with breakfast at Playa Principal and continues through to Mercado Benito Juarez.
-Her agricultural tour is another food-themed experience packed with insights in local history, traditions and flavours.
 See her at the Tourist Information booth on the Adoquin.

 - Enjoy the flavours, sights and culture of Puerto Escondido with one of three delicious walking tours offered by Puerto Food Tours.
 A local expert will take you to hidden gems in several neighbourhoods to discover the best food in Puerto Escondido.
 Subscribe to the A Taste for Travel newsletter and you’ll get a 10% discount off any booking!